 Graduate assistantships may be awarded to qualified communication graduate students by a competitive application process.
 Assistants currently receive an $8,000 academic-year stipend ($4,000 per semester) and a tuition waiver for up to 10 semester credit hours each term of the appointment.
 Students are assigned departmental positions that focus on teaching or research.
 Some fees, such as computer and student activity fees, are the student’s responsibility.

-Students must complete a graduate assistantship application, GS Form 12, and submit three letters of recommendation.
+Students must complete a graduate assistantship application, and submit three letters of recommendation.
 Communication graduate students who wish to teach must also submit a statement describing their teaching philosophy.
 Students are encouraged to submit their completed application at least two months before the assistantship is scheduled to begin.
 PRIORITY DUE DATES: April 1 (for the Fall semester) and November 1 (for the Spring semester).
 If positions remain open, later applications may be considered.

 Communication graduate students with research assignments assist department faculty in research and office administration, help with special projects, and provide support or course instruction.

 Students with teaching responsibilities generally assist with the teaching of two sections of CA 110, public speaking, and attend weekly staff meetings.
 These communication graduate assistants are responsible to the Instructor of Record for the particular course.
 Teaching assistants are expected to strictly adhere to the guidelines set forth in the teaching assistants manual.
 Failure to do so may result in dismissal.